Rush Limbo behind the Golden EIB microphone, the fastest three hours in media.

 Speaking of Trump, let's go to the audio sound bites.

-Um starting here with number eight, this was last night on the O'Baxter.
+Starting here with number eight, this was last night on the O'Baxter.

-The O'Reilly factor on the Fox News Channel.
+The O'Reilly factor on the Fox News channel.

 I guess the boycott is over.